rust-lang/book/src/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.md

 > The module tree should be defined in _src/lib.rs_.
 Then, any public items can
 > be used in the binary crate by starting paths with the name of the package.
 > The binary crate becomes a user of the library crate just like a completely
-> external crate would use the library crate: it can only use the public API.
+> external crate would use the library crate: It can only use the public API.
-> This helps you design a good API; not only are you the author, you’re also a
+> This helps you design a good API; not only are you the author, but you’re
-> client!
+> also a client!
 >
 > In [Chapter 12][ch12]<!-- ignore -->, we’ll demonstrate this organizational
 > practice with a command line program that will contain both a binary crate